Marek’s disease is an insidious ailment that catches many keepers by surprise.

 The neurological form of the disease is the most notable and disturbing in its presentation.

-Occasionally the affected bird will have a temporary paralysis which will resolve itself spontaneously.
+Occasionally the affected bird will have temporary paralysis, resolving itself spontaneously.

-- The bird shows signs of progressive paralysis, usually in the legs or wings.
+- The bird shows progressive paralysis, usually in the legs or wings.
 Often the bird looks like it’s doing the splits.

-- Twisting of the head to one side or backwards.
+- Twisting of the head to one side or backward.